HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/prepare-litellm-access.md

     Replace `<YOUR_LITELLM_URL>` with the URL of your LiteLLM proxy server.
 You can omit this flag if you already set the URL during the initial installation of the IQ Integrator.

-    Monitor the rollout status of the deployment:
+3. Monitor the rollout status of the deployment:

     ```bash
     kubectl rollout status deployment/dx-iq-integrator -n <DX_NAMESPACE>
     ```

-3. Run the following command to check the logs for static key confirmation:
+4. Check the logs for static key confirmation:

     ```bash
     kubectl logs -n <DX_NAMESPACE> deployment/dx-iq-integrator | grep -i "LITELLM_API_KEY configured statically"
     ```

-4. Confirm that the output matches the following log entry:
+5. Confirm that the output matches the following log entry:

     ```log
     [DeploymentKey] LITELLM_API_KEY configured statically, skipping KMS flow